SNBSLibs/Licensing.ActivationKeys/README.md

 ```

 The only argument is key of the license to delete.
 The returned type is `LicenseInfo` storing information about the deleted license.

+## Versions

+This is the first version of the library.
+But I'm still working on it.
+Everybody using my code is kindly asked to open an issue on this repository if you want a new feature or found a bug!
+Or fork it and improve yourself!